influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/permissions.md

 * `KapacitorAPI`:
-  Grants the user permission to create, read, update and delete tasks, topics, handlers and similar Kapacitor artefacts.
+  Grants the user permission to create, read, update and delete tasks, topics, handlers and similar Kapacitor artifacts.
 * `KapacitorConfigAPI`:
   Grants the user permission to override the Kapacitor configuration dynamically using the configuration endpoint.